chili-epfl/qml-imu/README.md

 ### Overview

 At the core of the sensor fusion is a an extended Kalman filter estimating the device orientation and linear acceleration.
+[1] describes the fusion scheme used in this library.

 Inputs to the filter are gyroscope data (mandatory), accelerometer data (if present) and magnetometer data (if present).
 The main premise is that